-It is a serious offense to lie or make false statements on any application to CIC.
+It is a serious offense to lie or make false statements on any application to IRCC.
 False or misleading statements made on a PR application, Canadian citizenship application, or RQ can actually lead to the revocation of your Canadian citizenship or PR status, and your eventual deportation and ban from Canada.

 Don't lie on any application pertaining to PR status or Canadian citizenship!